NateEag/how-i-code/drafts/specifications.rst

 I have also considered an idea I have nicknamed the 'specref' - a reference to a particular section of the spec, including a version number.

+The format for the specref is as yet undefined.
+Path access is not an unreasonable idea, as it provides both hierarchy and could map nicely to keeping disparate documents in the project repo that are used to collectively generate the full spec.
+You would still need a reasonable prefix, though, and one that reads cleanly in code comments. spec[@version]:feature/section/subsection[:startPos[:endPos]]?
+An example might look like spec@1.0.0:contacts-import/csv/validations/.
+Start/stop indices are probably too simplistic, but maybe instead we should ban them and force you to structure your doc finely enough that sub-ranges aren't necessary?

 If programmers include specrefs in all commit messages, and the specrefs provide enough resolution, it becomes feasible to see which parts of the specification have been implemented at a given point in the project's history.